rhdeck/react-reality/README.md

 #### Props

+- `parentNode`: Node to be parent to this node in space.
+If not provided, assumes the nearest ancestor `<ARNode />`.
+If there is none, mounts relative to egocentric origin.
+(Note: this is usually only specified when you are establishing a node tree that is mounting to an exocentric anchor, like provided by the `<ARTrackingConsumer />`)
-- `position`: location of the node in meters relative to its parent. object of {x,y,z}
+- `position`: location of the node in meters relative to its parent. object of {x,y,z} (default: {x: 0, y: 0, z: 0})
+- `scale`: resizing this node and its descendants relative to parent node.
+A positive value where 1.0 means scale is same as parent.
+(Default: 1.0)
+- `opacity`: Whether this node and its descendants should be see-through.
+Values from 0-1.0 inclusive.
+0 means invisible and 1 means opaque.
+(Default: 1.0)
+- `id`: name for the node.
+Referenced for parentNode publicly.
+Most of the time you are not setting this.
+(Default: randomly assigned UUID)

+The following all describe the pose of the node.
+Usually you want to use one but not all three.
+Orientation is most robust as a quaternion, but rotation and eulerAngles are easier to work with for newcomers.

 - `orientation`: pose of the node expressed as a quaternion {x,y,z,w}
+- `rotation`: pose of the node expressed with three degrees of freedom {x,y,z}
-- `eulerAngles`: pose of the node expressed as euler angles {x,y,z}. (_Hint_ these are easier to use for those less versed in 3D programming)
+- `eulerAngles`: pose of the node expressed as euler angles {x,y,z}. (_Hint_ while they can cause rotation lock problems in complex situations, these are easier to use than orientation quaternions for those less versed in 3D programming)

+The following props only work when mounted inside a `<ARTouchableMonoView />`:

 - `onPress`: event fired with a finger comes down and comes up again over this node on a `<ARTouchableMonoView />`
 - `onPressIn`: event fired when finger is pressed on a `<ARTouchableMonoView />` over this node. (usually requires a geometry mounted on this node for detection to work)
 - `onPressOut`: event fired when the finger is lifted from a `<ARTouchableMonoView />` over this node. (usually requires a geometry mounted on this node for detection to work)
+-

 ## Geometries